 Narra-note 4: While Takako denoted men that are negligent on a vestimentary level as non-marriage material, she seemingly warms up to Sonogi’s vestimentary negligence.
 Takako also seems to warm up to his somewhat endearing silliness and his insecurity, as born from being faced with her beauty.

 But one could nevertheless read this warming-up, even though it is not made clear in the narrative, as a lie Takako desperately wants to believe in.

-Narra-note 5: … but, in contrast to Sonogi, he does not respond to her messages -> the non-response subtly turns into a questioning of her worth.
-Despite this shortcoming, there is something – maybe something phallic – in the image of … that attracts Takako.
+Narra-note 5: In contrast to Sonogi, he does not respond to her messages.
+The reality of not receiving any response subtle forces Takako to question her worth.
+Despite this shortcoming, there is something – maybe something phallic – in the image of Yatabe that attracts Takako.

 Narra-note 6: While Takako condemns her sexual desire, her sexual encounter should be read as a direct consequence of her marriage dilemma.
 This condemnation of her sexual desire eventually leads to her realization that she, in fact, was dying to fall in love.
 In other words, happiness is not to be found in marriage as such but in loving/desiring the person who loves/desires you.